gasperov/experiments/README.md

 ### WeakReg

 This is your secret weapon, a class for managing weak references.
 It'll let you add an object to the registry, get a strong reference from a weak one, and release a weak reference.

+### WeakRef

+This is the improved version of weak reference counting.
+It provides a more efficient way of managing weak references.

 ## The Path of the Code Warrior